-The French island of St Barth’s, or St Barthélemy to give it its proper name, has long held the reputation for being the Caribbean’s most expensive and elite island.
+The French island of St Barth’s, a luxury vacation destination, or St Barthélemy to give it its proper name, has long held the reputation for being the Caribbean’s most expensive and elite island.
 If you want to bump into millionaires and celebrities, St Barth’s is the adult sandbox where they go to play.
 But what is the fuss about this island, and is it worth paying a visit to enjoy a luxury vacation?

 In short: yes.